12 Touching Movies About Dementia and Alzheimer’s

 Director: Nick Cassavetes

-Despite her memory being wiped out by dementia, the story of The Notebook tells of a husband’s unconditional love for his wife.
+The Notebook is one of the most romantic dementia movies.
+Despite her memory being wiped out by dementia, the story tells of a husband’s unconditional love for his wife.
 Noah, a man in his eighties, reads aloud to the love of his life to restore her faded memories.
-Having heard his words, he believes that he will bring the unforgettable memories of their relationship to Allie, who has been through turbulent times in her own life.
+Having heard his words, he believes that he will bring the unforgettable memories of their relationship to Allie, who has been through turbulent times in her life.
 While he spends every day reading portions of his old journal to her, she treats him as if he were a great but mysterious stranger.

 8. Schism 2008